knappa/steadycellphenotype/README.md

 ## Notes:

-[Here](http://www2.macaulay2.com/Macaulay2/Downloads/GNU-Linux/Debian/index.html) is where you can get Debian packages for Macaulay2.
+Instructions on obtaining Macaulay2 are [here](http://www2.macaulay2.com/Macaulay2/Downloads/).
+In particular, [here](http://www2.macaulay2.com/Macaulay2/Downloads/GNU-Linux/Debian/index.html) is where you can get Debian packages.